jbrodovsky/geophysical_nav/README.md

 ## Working notes

+### Update 30 August 2024

+Using Insync and OneDrive I've gotten around the source data issue.
+The plan is to store the source data and resulting processed database on OneDrive location and use this a network drive.
+Insync allows for OneDrive syncing directly to the filesystem on a linux machine and will allow me to transfer and access the data on my remote linux desktop.
+Development paradigm will be to use my laptop and WSL2 for development and testing.
+Code will then be pushed to GitHub and pulled down on the remote desktop for testing and deployment and running full-scale simulations.

+To that end, I need to look into packaging the source code and library a bit more.
+I think the current model of packaging it as a conda environment is the best place to start from.

 ### Update 16 July 2024

 So I feel that this project is a good enough excuse for me to work on my C/C++ skills as well.
 Also considering the sheer bulk of data and repetitions I'm going to be making, having a faster backend would be beneficial.
 I'm going to be using `pybind11` to write the backend code in C++ and then use Python to interface with it.
 All Python-based backend code should make use of heavy type hints and be transcompiled and built using MyPyC.
 Simulations and experiments should be conducted in the `scripts` folder and make use of the built source code found in `src`.